TomoGuide/TomoGuide.github.io/docs/03-tutorial/index.md

 # General workflow

-Cryo-ET data processing can be summarized by this simple chart.
+Cryo-ET data processing can be summarised by this simple chart.
 If you’re familiar with single-particle data processing, you’ll notice that most of the pre-processing steps are very similar.

 In this tutorial, we’ll walk through all the steps following data acquisition.